Stephen D. McLeod, MD

 Stephen D. McLeod, MD, leads the world’s largest ophthalmology organization, with 30,000 members and offices in San Francisco and Washington, D.C.
 It is the principal source of educational materials and programs for ophthalmologists as well as the profession’s voice from Washington to the World Health Organization.
 Dr. McLeod is professor and chair emeritus of the Department of Ophthalmology at the University of California-San Francisco and was editor-in-chief of the Academy’s Ophthalmology journal, the most-widely read clinical publication within the medical specialty.
 His clinical practice is focused on cornea and external disease, including cataract and refractive surgery.

 Lawrence Mendenhall, MBA, JD

-Lawrence Mendenhall leads the Academy team that is responsible for all key operations (finance, human resources, information technology and facilities) as well as for membership and alliances, communications and marketing, and the Academy’s related foundation and museum.
+Lawrence Mendenhall leads the Academy teams that are responsible for finance, human resources, information technology, facilities, membership and alliances, communications and marketing, and the Academy’s related foundation and museum.
 He also provides oversight across the Academy and its foundation in the areas of legal and enterprise risk, financial performance and people management.
-A graduate of the Wharton School and NYU Law, Lawrence brings over 20 years of experience leading and structuring activities for a range of global nonprofit enterprises, including The Pew Charitable Trusts, the Hewlett Foundation and Humanity United.
+A graduate of the Wharton School and NYU Law, Lawrence brings over 25 years of experience leading and structuring activities for a range of global nonprofit enterprises, including The Pew Charitable Trusts, the Hewlett Foundation and Humanity United.

 Vice President, Information Technology